westny/dronalize/README.md

   apptainer run /path/to/dronalize.sif bash preprocess.sh
 ```

-> Depending on the dataset and the number of workers, preprocessing can some time.
+> Depending on the dataset, the number of workers, and your hardware, preprocessing can some time.
-> In our experience, preprocessing all datasets takes around 5 hours on a standard workstation with 8 cores and 32 GB of RAM.
+> Expect a few hours to process **all** datasets with threading enabled.
+Of course, this only needs to be done once.

 ### Data Loading